-7 LinkedIn Marketing Strategies That Work in 2021
+7 LinkedIn Marketing Strategies That Work

-- In 2021, More than 80% of social-generated B2B leads come directly from LinkedIn.
+- In 2021, More than 80% of social-generated B2B leads came directly from LinkedIn.
 Today, LinkedIn has over 500 Million registered users, with over 260 Million of them logging in at least once a month.

 - On top of this, 61 million LinkedIn users are senior-level executives or managers, and 40 million LinkedIn Users are in decision-making positions.